feature-hub/feature-hub/docs/guides/sharing-npm-dependencies.md

 sidebar_label: Sharing NPM Dependencies
 ---

+> The feature described in this guide is also demonstrated in the ["AMD Module
+> Loader" demo][amd-module-loader-demo].

 When using the [`@feature-hub/module-loader-amd`][module-loader-amd-api] package, the integrator can provide shared npm dependencies to Feature Apps using the `defineExternals` function: